 Iona’s Beach Scientific and Natural Area (Pink Beach)

-Named after Iona Lind, who owned Twin Points Resort (it formerly occupied the parking area), at Iona’s Beach you’ll find beautiful beach walks, fishing, and photo ops.
-Kids often enjoy cliff jumping off the small ridge near the beach.
+Named after Iona Lind, who owned Twin Points Resort (formerly occupied the parking area), you’ll find beautiful beach walks, fishing, and photo ops at Iona’s Beach.
+Kids often enjoy cliff jumping off the small ridge near the beach (Caution: Do not swim if the water is too cold or there are large waves!).
 Park in the adjacent Twin Points Protected Access (boat launch) and hike a short distance to see the pink rhyolite slabs polished by waves into flat pebbles or “shingles.”

 Gooseberry Falls State Park

-Gooseberry Falls ranks as Minnesota’s most visited state park (almost one million visitors yearly!) and features five spectacular waterfalls.
-Hike the scenic trail along the Gooseberry River to Lake Superior’s Agate Beach and rockhound for agates.
+Gooseberry Falls ranks Minnesota’s most visited state park (almost one million visitors yearly!) and features five spectacular waterfalls.
+Hike the scenic trail along the Gooseberry River to Lake Superior’s Agate Beach and search for agates.